vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 ### Brief
-- Suite of programming tools used to make source code packages portable to many Unix-like systems
+- Autotools is suite of programming tools used to make source code packages portable to many Unix-like systems
 - Autotools consists of the GNU utility programs Autoconf, Automake, and Libtool

 ### Why we need Autotools

+- Portable Build, Uniform Packages

 ### Compiling Hello World With Autotools